nginxinc/nginx-wiki/source/modules/redis2.rst

 :Default: *none*
 :Context: *location, location if*

-Specify raw Redis queries and nginx variables are recognized in the ``QUERY`` argument.
+Specify raw Redis queries and NGINX variables are recognized in the ``QUERY`` argument.

 Only *one* Redis command is allowed in the ``QUERY`` argument, or you'll receive an error.
 If you want to specify multiple pipelined commands in a single query, use the `redis2_raw_queries`_ directive instead.